-Children almost always make choices and enjoy the time they spend at the child minder's setting.
+Children almost always make constant choices and enjoy the time they spend at the child minder's setting.
 They are confident to speak up and make their needs and wishes known, and all forms of communication are respected.
-We saw a young child shaking his head to indicate he didn't want any yogurt when the child minder asked him after his lunch.
-When the child minder asked if he was sure, he confirmed "I don't want a yogurt".
+When a child was asked if they would like to do another jigsaws, they chose to play with dinosaurs.
 Children have opportunities to follow their play interests and to make decisions and choices about what they like to do.
-For example, a child confidently stated they wanted to make paper aeroplanes after lunch, which they did.
+For example, a child confidently stated they wanted to colour a butterfly on thier paper, before making paper aeroplanes after lunch.

 Children are very content and settled.
-They have developed strong relationships with the child minder and other adults.
+They have developed reliable relationships with the child minder, the other family members.
 Children are confident to approach them all for guidance or reassurance.
-For example, when a child was trying to eat their pasta using a fork, they were encouraged by the child minder to keep trying.
-A child colouring a picture asked the child minder: "Want to help me Ger?" and the child was told: "Yes I'll help you."
+For example, they wanted the child minder to show them how to make a paper aeroplane, and attempted to follow the folding of the paper, asking for help if needed.

 Children interact positively with the child minder and are used to the routines of the setting, including tidying up before lunch.
 Children find great enjoyment in their play and concentrate on activities for an appropriate amount of time.
-We saw children who were active and curious.
+We saw children were active and curious.
 They move freely around their play space, choosing the toys and activities that fill the playroom.
 We saw children enjoy playing with paper aeroplanes, jigsaws and coulouring in paper ready to make them into aeroplanes.

 Children have opportunities to develop new skills and practice some independence.
 For example, children washed their hands using the mobile hand washing unit in the play area, and dried their hands with paper towel.
+One older child then showed a younger child how to wash their hands.
 Children are given time and space to select their own toys and follow their own interests, supported by the child minder and/or other child minders when required.